North Nowra

 North Nowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In North Nowra, as per the latest Census, 89.3% of dwellings were houses, with the remaining 10.7% being semi-detached, apartments, or other types.
-This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in North Nowra was 38.0%, similar to Regional NSW, with mortgaged dwellings at 33.2% and rented ones at 28.7%.
-The median monthly mortgage repayment was $1,719, lower than Regional NSW's $1,733.
-Median weekly rent in North Nowra was $380, higher than Regional NSW's $330.
-Nationally, North Nowra's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.
+In North Nowra, as per the latest Census evaluation, 89.3% of dwellings were houses, with the remaining 10.7% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in North Nowra stood at 38.0%, similar to Regional NSW, with mortgaged properties making up 33.2% and rented dwellings accounting for 28.7%.
+The median monthly mortgage repayment in the area was $1,719, lower than Regional NSW's average of $1,733.
+The median weekly rent in North Nowra was $380, higher than Regional NSW's figure of $330.
+Nationally, North Nowra's mortgage repayments were below the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing